svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_dedupe_part2.md

 ```

-- As always GPT-4 demonstrated a better understanding and provided more accurate responses, suggesting a stronger alignment with our deduplication requirements.
+As always GPT-4 demonstrated a better understanding and provided more accurate responses, suggesting a stronger alignment with our deduplication requirements.

-- Conversely, GPT-3.5 struggled with this approach, often delivering answers that deviated from our expectations.
+Conversely, GPT-3.5 struggled with this approach, often delivering answers that deviated from our expectations.

-- Overall, we're seeing similar results as in the original article and we don't have the reasoning trace for potential audits.
+Overall, we're seeing similar results as in the original article and we don't have the reasoning trace for potential audits.

-GPT-4 performed well, but GPT-3.5 struggled, suggesting further prompt tuning might be necessary.

 ## Method 3: Categorical Scoring
 Using a "traditional" categorical system where we define several categories and a point scale per category.
 We loosely follow the example in the [OpenAI cookbook](https://cookbook.openai.com/examples/evaluation/how_to_eval_abstractive_summarization).
 One difference is to limit the maximum points within each category - it's easier to explain and tends to bring more consistent results.